-The Management Committee will adhere to the requirements of its Recruitment and Selection\develop a brief and ensure that the Association's and Pprocurement Ppoliciesy is followed in terms of securing external adviser support.
+The Management Committee will adhere to the requirements of its Recruitment and Selection and Procurement Policies in terms of securing external adviser support.
 The outgoing senior officer will support this aspect of the work.

 11. Other specific considerations

 11.1 Reviewing the Senior Officer Role Description: per business planning guidance, the business planning process includes consideration of the staffing implications of the business plan objectives.
 The Association's appraisal process will therefore, periodically, identify any changes that might be required in terms of responsibilities.